SompongSoftwareEnterprise/GMO/docs/userdoc/4-gmo-staff.md

 ![Screenshot](images/login.png)
 Figure 4.1.A - GMO Login Page

 Next step,  Fill-in your account information (username, and password).
-If input information is correct you’re go forward to step 4.2.
-But if your input is incorrect … or contact สทช. for more information and help.
+If input information is correct, go forward to step 2.2.
+But if your input is incorrect try enter login information again  or contact สทช. for help and more information.

 4.2 View All Request Page
 ------